- Socastee High School

 Students are responsible for dressing in an appropriate manner at all times while on school campus or while involved in school activities.
 School attire should reflect good taste, cleanliness, and comfort.
 The school will make judgments and decisions as needed to preserve the health, safety, and decorum of students.
 Student cooperation is expected in the following areas:

-- Headwear for ALL students may not be worn in the building (unless approved for a health condition or religious reasons).
-Headwear includes hats, hoodies, bandanas, do-rags, scarves, bonnets, visors, sweatbands, etc.
+- Headwear for ALL students may not be worn in the building (unless approved for a health condition or religious reason).
+Headwear includes hats, hoodies, bandanas, do-rags, scarves, bonnets, visors, sweatbands, sunglasses, headphones/ear plugs, etc.

 - All shirts and tops must cover the midriff at all times.
 The following are examples of clothing that is unacceptable:

-- If leggings, jeggings, or spandex clothing are worn, the top layer of clothing must cover his/her backside at all times.
+- If leggings, jeggings, or spandex clothing are worn, the top layer of clothing must overlap the waistband without exposing the midriff area.

-- The hemlines and slits on dresses, skirts, and shorts (including bike shorts) above mid-thigh are not acceptable.
+- The hemlines and slits on dresses, skirts and shorts (including bike shorts) should ensure that all vulnerable areas are covered.

 - All students are expected to wear appropriate footwear for school (no slippers/bedroom shoes/heelys).